 You are here: Home » My Pregnancy » Your Antenatal Care

 Antenatal care is the care you get from health professionals during your pregnancy.
+This includes a midwife, or sometimes a doctor who specialises in pregnancy and birth (obstetrician).

 It's sometimes called pregnancy care or maternity care.